New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Sensitivity of future facilities

 The aforementioned findings can be rigorously tested by future cosmological observational data and are expected to enable more precise measurements of the cosmological gravitational-wave background.
 As a next-generation flagship spectroscopic survey, \ac{CSST} \cite{Gong:2019yxt} is expected to obtain slitless spectroscopic data from numerous galaxies and AGNs, potentially delivering enhanced measurements of \ac{BAO} across multiple redshift bins, thereby providing deeper insights into the nature of dark energy.
 Furthermore, a joint analysis of \ac{CSST}'s \ac{BAO} measurements with the \ac{CMB} observational data from next-generation experiments such as LiteBIRD \cite{LiteBIRD:2022cnt} and \ac{S4} \cite{CMB-S4:2016ple} could achieve higher-precision constraints on cosmological parameters, particularly including $\Omega_{\rm gw}h^{2}$.

 By utilizing the MCMC sampler in the \texttt{MontePython} \cite{Brinckmann:2018cvx,Audren:2012wb} code, we analyze the combination of \ac{BAO} data from \ac{CSST} and \ac{CMB} data from LiteBIRD and \ac{S4} to determine the projected precision of $\Omega_{\rm gw}h^{2}$ measurements from this experimental configuration.
 For the former, we adopt the pessimistic precision of \ac{CSST} \ac{BAO} measurements from Table~3 in Ref.~\cite{Miao:2023umi}, representing a conservative projection.
 We integrate this dataset with its likelihood into \texttt{MontePython} via calibrating the dataset to align with our fiducial models.
 For the latter, we follow the methodology of Ref.~\cite{Brinckmann:2018cvx}, i.e., using LiteBIRD's projected precision for data at large angular scales while adopting \ac{S4}'s projected precision for data at small angular scales.
 Specifically, we employ the mock likelihoods \texttt{litebird\_lowl}, integrating measurements of temperature anisotropies and polarization at $2\leq\ell\leq50$, and \texttt{cmb\_s4\_highl}, integrating measurements of temperature anisotropies, polarization, and lensing at $\ell>50$.
 As an approximation, we neglect potential correlations between \ac{CMB} and \ac{BAO} measurements.
 Furthermore, each fiducial model is determined by the upper-limit value of $\Omega_{\rm gw}h^{2}$ and the central values of other parameters provided in Table~\ref{tab:1}.
+Here, we still assume a uniform prior for this parameter in order to perform a conservative estimate.

 The data analysis reveals that the combined dataset is projected to detect deviations of $\Omega_{\rm gw}h^{2}$ from zero at the $\sim2.5-4\sigma$ confidence level; otherwise, it is expected to further tighten the observational upper limits on $\Omega_{\rm gw}h^{2}$.
 Under adiabatic initial conditions, the projected results (68\% confidence interval) are $\Omega_{\rm gw}h^{2}=1.04_{-0.25}^{+0.24}\times10^{-6}$ ($\Lambda$CDM) and $\Omega_{\rm gw}h^{2}=7.2_{-2.5}^{+2.3}\times10^{-7}$ (CPL), with the measurement precisions being almost the same.
 For homogeneous initial conditions, they become $\Omega_{\rm gw}h^{2}=2.7_{-1.0}^{+0.9}\times10^{-7}$ ($\Lambda$CDM) and $\Omega_{\rm gw}h^{2}=2.4_{-1.0}^{+0.9}\times10^{-7}$ (CPL), with the measurement precisions also being the same.
 Correspondingly, the one-dimensional posterior distributions of this parameter are presented in Figure~\ref{fig:2}, which allows for direct comparison with the top subfigure of Figure~\ref{fig:1}.